 Geneious Biologics automatically generates a number of graphs to help you to interpret your sequences and find broader trends or discrepancies in your dataset.
 This article focuses on the graphs that represent the individual regions or clusters in your dataset.
-For more information on what a cluster is, please see this article.
-Biologics also produces a number of graphs that can help you to interrogate your dataset as a whole: Using Graphs for Quality Assurance.
+For more information on what a cluster is, see Understanding "Clusters".

 The videos in our Getting Started series may also be helpful, linked here.
 Below is our video on Understanding your Results in Graphs and Clusters.

-How do I access the graphs tab?
+How do I access the graphs?

 Viewing different cluster graphs